What is EMDR Therapy?

 Phase 8: Reevaluation

-During reevaluation, the client is usually asked to reassess how traumatic this memory is to them after having used bilateral stimulation or hand tapping.
+During the reevaluation step of EMDR therapy, the client is usually asked to reassess how traumatic this memory is to them after having used bilateral stimulation or hand tapping.
 They are asked to reevaluate how much their thoughts have changed about it.

 Wondering if EMDR therapy can help you work through trauma?